Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Implementation Details

-A favorable choice of $\beta$ for triangularized algorithms is to use different $\beta^{(t)}$s for different columns, which is called a columnwise CG here.
-The parameter for the $i$-th column, denoted as $\beta_i^{(t)}$, is calculated as the single-vector setting with $x_i^{(t)}$ and applied to update $x_i^{(t)}$ only.
-The corresponding algorithm for \TOMOne{} is summarized as Algorithm~\ref{alg:triu-columnwisecg-obj1}.
-In Algorithm~\ref{alg:triu-columnwisecg-obj1}, $g_i^{(t)}$ and $v_i^{(t)}$ denote the $i$-th column of $G^{(t)}$ and $V^{(t)}$ respectively.
-The algorithm for \TOMTwo{} can be updated accordingly.
+A more favorable choice of $\beta^{(t)}$ for \TOM{} is to use different $\beta^{(t)}$s for different columns, which is called the columnwise CG throughout this paper.
+The parameter for the $i$-th column, denoted as $\beta_i^{(t)}$, is calculated as the single-vector setting with $x_i^{(t)}$ and applied to update $x_i^{(t)}$.
+The corresponding algorithm for \TOM{} is summarized as Algorithm~\ref{alg:triu-columnwisecg}.
+In Algorithm~\ref{alg:triu-columnwisecg}, $g_i^{(t)}$ and $v_i^{(t)}$ denote the $i$-th column of $G^{(t)}$ and $V^{(t)}$ respectively.

-Comparing the per-iteration computational cost, Algorithm~\ref{alg:triu-columnwisecg-obj1} remains the same as using \eqref{eq:beta-CG}.
-While the column dependent $\beta$ allows a column of $X^{(t)}$ to be decoupled from all later columns.
-Hence we preserve the column dependency in triangularized algorithms.
-As a remark, there is another way in computing the column dependent parameter $\beta_i^{(t)}$s, \ie, $\beta_i^{(t)}$ is calculated via \eqref{eq:beta-CG} using $X_i^{(t)}$.
-The column dependency is also preserved in this setting.
-However, in order to avoid the increase of computational cost, the trace operation must be carefully computed in a cumulative way.